 It seems when jobs fall behind schedule it can be slow to get back on schedule, this is a good example with the Covid-19 pandemic.
 Being closed for 6 weeks, put us in hard position as it was only fair to work on those jobs behind first when we opened.
 It’s been interesting challenge to get back on schedule as all the above stuff happened, which slowed us down.
 When this happen, due dates got adjusted.

 Spread lead time out to a window date vs a flat 6 weeks.
 As you can see there are so many variables that are unpredictable in the custom world.
-Moving forward we are going to try window date of 6-12 weeks this way it allows a buffer for all these cases.
 This allows us to give you the best product.